Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Experiments

-\subsubsection{4.3.2 Results}
+\subsubsection{Results}

 The results are shown in Table 5.
-G-GCN (plain) achieves the highest precision on half of the total data points (9 out of 18).
+G-GCN (plain) achieves the highest precision on more than half of the total data points (10 out of 18).
 Specially, the advantage is more obvious when the training ratio is arising.
-When the training ratio is small, the catagories with less instances may provide very small number of training instance, which makes GNN difficult to pass message from these nodes.
-We beileve this is the reason why G-GCN is less powerful when training ratio is small.
+When the training ratio is small, e.g. less than 30\%, the categories with less instances may provide very few training instances, which makes GNN difficult to pass message from these nodes.
+We believe this is the reason why G-GCN is less powerful when training ratio is small.

 In all, the results show that the learning framework of G-GNN can be successfully applied to plain graphs, and achieve similar or better results than state-of-the-art methods.